Home » News » North Devon College Students help clean Taw

-Barnstaple in Bloom, in partnership with Barnstaple Town Council, the Environment Agency and the Fire Brigade, invited Petroc students to help clean up the River Taw as part of a project to make the town centre a cleaner and more beautiful place for residents and visitors.
+Barnstaple in Bloom, in partnership with Barnstaple Town Council, the Environment Agency and the Fire Brigade, invited North Devon College students to help clean up the River Taw as part of a project to make the town centre a cleaner and more beautiful place for residents and visitors.

 The community initiative, which is heavily supported by local volunteers, aims to tidy up the town centre, weed pavements and plant flowerbeds in preparation for the national competition in July.